Is the ETF price war a thing of the past?

 Revised expectations look set to reverse the trend that started in July, since when investors have pumped a net $5.4bn into passive US value exchange traded funds, according to data from TrackInsight, even as they have withdrawn a still larger sum, $5.9bn, from the equivalent growth ETFs.
 Link

-According to a LinkedIn post by Bloomberg’s ETF guru, Eric Balchunas, ETFs have taken in nearly half a trillion over the past 12 months, which is a $2b/day pace, insane numbers considering the year we had and the fact that active MF, index MF & HFs have all seen outflows.
+Eric Balchunas, a Bloomberg’s ETF expert, ETFs have taken in nearly half a trillion over the past 12 months, which is a $2b/day pace, wild numbers considering the year we had and the fact that active MF, index MF & HFs have all seen outflows.

 BlackRock selected by Oxford University Endowment Management to create Fossil Fuel Screened Equity Index Fund.
 Link